-Peristaltic pumps have two limitations: flow rate and pressure.
-Peristaltic pumps are typically limited to a pressure of 125 psi.
+Peristaltic pumps have pressure limitations, they are typically limited to a maximum pressure of 125 psi.
 A common problem with these pumps is that they are often run at the maximum flow rate and pressure listed on the spec sheet.
 Doing this for a long period of time will quickly wear out the tube, causing unnecessary downtime and potentially reducing the life of the pump.

 Multi-diaphragm Pumps Bridge The Gap

-The dual push-pull action also means the pump is resistant to vapor lock, allowing it to handle off-gassing chemicals.
-Knowing this, some manufacturers use patented membrane material that allows them to work with aggressive chemicals, such as peracetic acid and sodium hypochlorite.
+The dual push-pull action also means the pump is resistant to vapor lock, allowing it to handle offgassing chemicals.
+Blue- White’s exclusive DiaFlex® diaphragm that allows for use with aggressive chemicals, such as peracetic acid and sodium hypochlorite.